 11. But Do Find One Accountability Partner

 An accountability partner is someone who will make sure you’re going out there every day and doing the things that you promised yourself.
 This person will constantly nag you to accomplish those goals.
-Come join our facebook group and find one there.
-Create a thread where you two can constantly track each others’ progress.
+Create a thread where you can constantly track each others’ progress.

 Tools for Setting Proper Goals

 Some great tools I found very helpful when it comes to setting and achieving goals is a goal planner and an actionable worksheet.
-I love the Untimely Planner for goal planning.
+I love my digital planner for goal planning.
 It has a goals overview page in the beginning of the planner that I refer to often whenever I feel like I don’t know what to work towards.
 Every month also has a section for notes, to do lists, important dates and goals to help you plan out your goals every month.
-And the weekly section includes a useful weekly habit tracker to stay on top of your goals everyday!
+And the monthly section includes habit trackers and reviews to stay on top of your goals everyday!